 Subscriber's Equipment: any equipment, systems, cabling or facilities of the Subscriber which are used directly or indirectly in connection with the supply of the Services.

-Supply Period: the period for which the Supplier shall supply the Services to the Subscriber under the Agreement, as set out in the Order Form, and which period shall commence on the Commencement Date.
+Supply Period: the period for which the Supplier shall supply the Services to the Subscriber under the Agreement, and which period shall commence on the Commencement Date.

 Supplier: HarperCollins Publishers Ltd (registered no. 27389) whose registered offices are at Westerhill Road, Bishopsbriggs, Glasgow, G64 2QT.